 Beyond measuring and reporting, the EPA issued an "Endangerment Finding" under Section 202(a) of the Clean Air Act, concluding that greenhouse gas pollution threatens the public health and welfare of future generations.
 The EPA indicated that it will use data collected through the reporting rules to decide whether to promulgate future greenhouse gas emission limits.
-On August 16, 2012, the EPA issued a final rule that established new source performance standards for volatile organic compounds ("VOC(s)") and sulfur dioxide, an air toxics standard for major sources of oil and natural gas production, and an air toxics standard for major sources of natural gas transmission and storage.
-The rule required that, starting January 1, 2015, all hydraulically fractured or refractured natural gas wells be completed using reduced emission ("green") completion technology, which significantly reduces VOC emissions.
+On August 16, 2012, the EPA issued a final rule, known as New Source Performance Standards ("NSPS") Subpart 0000, that established new source performance standards for volatile organic compounds ("VOC(s)") and sulfur dioxide, an air toxics standard for major sources of oil and natural gas production, and an air toxics standard for major sources of natural gas transmission and storage.
+The rule required that, starting January 1,

+2015, all hydraulically fractured or refractured natural gas wells be completed using reduced emission ("green") completion technology, which significantly reduces VOC emissions.
 Limiting emissions of VOCs will have the co-benefit of also limiting methane, a greenhouse gas.
-These regulations also apply to storage tanks and other equipment in the affected oil and natural gas industry segments.
-On May 12 2016, the EPA issued a final rule establishing additional standards for the reduction of methane, VOCs, and other emissions from new and existing sources in the oil and gas sector.
+These regulations also include requirements applicable to storage tanks and other equipment in the affected oil and natural gas industry segments.
+On May 12, 2016, the EPA issued a final rule, known as NSPS Subpart OOOOa, establishing additional standards for the reduction of methane, VOCs, and other emissions from new and existing sources in the oil and gas sector.
 Among other requirements, these new standards require green completion technology for new hydraulically fractured or refractured oil wells.
+And rulemaking concerning regulation of greenhouse gas and other emissions from the oil and natural gas industry continues: in October 2018, the EPA released proposed revisions to some of the 2016 requirements, including reducing the required frequency of fugitive emissions monitoring at well sites and compressor stations.
+As recently as August 2019, EPA has proposed modifications to the NSPS Subpart OOOO and OOOOa rules - for example, proposing to remove sources in the transmission and storage segment of the oil and natural gas industry from regulation under NSPS Subpart OOOO/OOOOa and to rescind methane requirements for all production and processing sources in the oil and natural gas industry or, alternatively, rescind all methane requirements under the rules without removing any sources from the oil and natural gas source category.
+Accordingly, the ultimate scope of these regulations remains uncertain.